J.D. Davis Player Props: Giants vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.88 team ERA ranks fifth among all MLB pitching staffs.
+- The Rays have a 3.87 team ERA that ranks fifth among all MLB pitching staffs.

-- Rays pitchers combine to give up the sixth-fewest home runs in baseball (127 total, 1.1 per game).
+- Rays pitchers combine to surrender 127 home runs (one per game), the fifth-fewest in the league.

+- The Rays are sending Littell (2-3) to the mound to make his seventh start of the season.
+He is 2-3 with a 4.10 ERA and 36 strikeouts through 41 2/3 innings pitched.

+- The right-hander last appeared on Thursday against the St. Louis Cardinals, when he tossed six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.